 - 1. The system must have a dedicated sea water inlet to guarantee a solid flow of water to the system.
-The inlet should be as low in the boat as possible and with a scoop type forward facing thru-hull fitting installed. - Both the Newport Mag Drive Feed pump module and the Clark pump/Membrane module must be installed in a well ventilated compartment where temperatures will not exceed 120F (48C).
-Many engine compartments exceed this temperature when underway.
-Warranty will be void if the installation does not meet this requirement. - 3.
+The inlet should be as low in the boat as possible and with a scoop type forward facing thru-hull fitting installed. - 2.
+The Watermaker is equipped with overheat shutdown.
+The Feed Pump module must be installed in a location where ambient temperature will not exceed 120F (50C).

 Follow the wire gauge charts in the instructions!
-Using larger wire than specified is acceptable. - 4.
+Using larger wire than specified is ac-3. ceptable.

 The MPC control must have DC power continuously to achieve the full benefits of the fresh water flush system.
 The domestic fresh water pressure must be on and the fresh water tank level maintained.
+Each flush will use about 5 gallons (20L) for 700 and 1000 systems.

-Calculate 3 gallons (12L) per flush.. - 5.
-The MPC 5000 control must be de-powered (DC power off) after the system is put in storage "pickled" where a storage chemical or antifreeze is run through the system. - 6.
+- 4. The MPC 3000 control must be de-powered (DC power off) after the system is put in storage (pickled, where a storage chemical or antifreeze is run through the system.) - 5.
 If you are separating the Clark pump/membrane assembly, please review the high pressure tube assembly instructions.
-Improper assembly will cause failure! - 7.
+Improper assembly will cause failure! - 6.
 Run test, then "sea trial" the complete system before assuming the system is operational.
-If the boat is in fresh or dirty water, see "Dry testing the system." - 8.
+If the boat is in fresh or dirty water, see "Dry testing the system." - 7.
 Spectra dealers are responsible for educating the vessel owners on the operation and maintenance of the system.
-We request that you "walk through" the installation with our customer. - 9.
-Please have the owner fill out the warranty card.
-The warranty is void if it is not registered.
+We request that both be present for a "walk through" of the installation and initial operation of the watermaker. - 8.
+Please fill out the warranty card.
+This will insure that the factory can contact you in case it should be necessary.